axonemeorg/papaya/README.md

  - Zod
  - Zustand

-Please see `app/README.md` for more info.
+Please see `app/client/README.md` for more info.

 ### Server

+This is the server for hosting Zisk.
+It serves a backend API and the app frontend, as well as a proxy to your CouchDB instance.

-Please see `server/README.md` for more info.
+Please see `app/server/README.md` for more info.

 ## Docker Setup